MahnurA/MahnurA.github.io/_posts/2019-03-14-C-for-loops-and-signal-handling.markdown

 Signals work as they should with all gnu versions -std=gnuxx, and not with any version of strictly -std=cxx

-**P.S:** During my searching into this rabbit hole, some information points to gcc being very strict on Linux but fairly flexible on FreeBSD  so adding the **-std=c99** flag still allow gnu extensions to remain enabled on BSD.
+**P.S:** During my search into this rabbit hole, some information points to gcc being very strict on Linux but fairly flexible on FreeBSD  so adding the **-std=c99** flag should still allow gnu extensions to remain enabled on BSD.